zeeshanali/Online-Help/docs/Upgrade_Guide/Upgrade_EE-3.1-el7_to_LU-LTS-el7.md

-# Upgrading Intel® EE for Lustre 3.1.1.0 to Lustre 2.10 LTS and Intel® Manager for Lustre\* 4.0
+# Upgrading Intel® EE for Lustre\* 3.1.1.0 to Lustre\* 2.10.x LTS and Intel® Manager for Lustre\* 4.0

 ## Introduction

-This document provides a description of how to upgrade an existing Lustre server file system installation from Intel® EE for Lustre version 3.1.1.0 running on the RHEL/CentOS 7 OS distribution to Lustre 2.10 LTS and Intel® Manager for Lustre\* version 4 running on RHEL/CentOS 7.
+This document provides a description of how to upgrade an existing Lustre\* server file system installation from Intel® EE for Lustre\* version 3.1.1.0 running on the RHEL/CentOS 7 OS distribution to Lustre\* 2.10 LTS and Intel® Manager for Lustre\* version 4 running on RHEL/CentOS 7.

 CentOS is used for the examples.
 RHEL users will need to refer to Red Hat for instructions on enabling the High Availability add-on needed to install Pacemaker, Corosync and related support tools.

 ## Risks

-The process of upgrading Intel® EE for Lustre to a newer Lustre and Intel® Manager for Lustre\* version requires careful consideration and planning.
+The process of upgrading Intel® EE for Lustre\* to a newer Lustre\* and Intel® Manager for Lustre\* version requires careful consideration and planning.
 There will always be some disruption to services when major maintenance works are undertaken, although this can be contained and minimized.

-The reference platform used throughout the documentation has been installed and is being managed by Intel® Manager for Lustre\*, but the methods for the Lustre server components can be broadly applied to any Lustre server environment running the RHEL or CentOS OS.
+The reference platform used throughout the documentation has been installed and is being managed by Intel® Manager for Lustre\* (IML), but the methods for the Lustre\* server components can be broadly applied to any approximately equivalent Lustre\* server environment running the RHEL or CentOS OS.

 ## Process Overview